Set Current Location

 Located right on the University of Washington campus, Burke Museum is a natural history museum.
 Exhibits are separated into three main divisions of anthropology, geology and zoology, and focus on the natural and cultural history of the Pacific Northwest.
 View totem poles, fossils, including the Northwest's only dinosaur skeleton, and many wonders of taxidermy.
 View displays of Native American art, gems and minerals native to the area.

-Woodland Park Zoo is an award-winning zoo and a must to visit.
-Only minutes from busy downtown, the zoo let's you step into an African savannah, an Asian elephant habitat and a tropical rain forest.
+Woodland Park Zoo is an award-winning zoo and a must to visit while you are in the city.
+Only minutes from busy downtown, the zoo lets you step into an African savannah, an Asian elephant habitat and a tropical rain forest.
 The zoo also brings special exhibits, which have included monitor dragons, butterflies and other bugs and beasts.
 Bring a picnic to enjoy on the green lawns of Woodland Park, which surrounds the zoo.
 You also won't want to miss the nearby Rose Garden.

 Explore the history of flight from the Wright Brothers to space travel.
 Collections at Museum of Flight include commercial, military and civilian crafts.
 See a 1929 Boeing 80A-1, the sole survivor of its type.
 The 1926 Swallow was used as the nation's first contracted airmail service starting in April 1926.
 For those interested in more modern aircraft, there are the dynamic M-21 Blackbird, the fastest and highest-flying aircraft ever built, and the VC-137B Air Force One, which flew President Dwight D. Eisenhower on a historic visit to meet with Germany's Chancellor Konrad Adenauer in 1959.
 Take a walk through the “Red Barn,” a museum in its own right, where the Boeing Company manufactured its first aircraft.
 There is also a library with an extensive selection of aviation information, as well as a museum store and a cafe on the premises.